andrewreid/docker-flatcar-developer/README.md

 combination with multi-stage Docker builds, which allows to create minimal transport images without the build chain overhead.

+These images are intended to be used by [Flatcar Forklift drivers](https://github.com/mediadepot/flatcar-forklift)

 ## Kernel Sources

 In addition to the "base" development container, we will also create a "sources" version, which extends the "base" image